mraleson/piku/README.md

 ### Deploying your Project
-After you have created a project you can deploy your project to a connected CircuitPython device.
+After you have created a project and modified the main `code.py` file you can deploy your project to a connected CircuitPython device.
 To deploy your project find the path of your `CIRCUITPY` UDB drive.
 Then type:

 ```
 piku deploy -d <path of your device>